ppy/osu-wiki/news/2025/2025-07-24-4-digit-world-cup-2025-concludes.md

 I'd say the biggest factor was simply the team's overall improvement between 2024 and 2025.
 We all grew as players and worked on our weaker skillsets after last year's run, which added a lot of depth to the lineup.

-Another key factor, just as important in my opinion, was bringing in ::Kuba -::{ user=9322480 } and [BadAimBoi](https://osu.ppy.sh/users/7009485), two very solid tapping players.
-In 2024, our tapping roster consisted of just me, ::szedis::{ user=14282987 }, and [hedayo](https://osu.ppy.sh/users/9323821) — we never really had a comfortable fourth player.
+Another key factor, just as important in my opinion, was bringing in ::Kuba -::{ user=9322480 } and ::BadAimBoi::{ user=7009485 }, two very solid tapping players.
+In 2024, our tapping roster consisted of just me, ::szedis::{ user=14282987 }, and ::hedayo::{ user=9323821 } — we never really had a comfortable fourth player.
 It was our weakest skillset that year by a significant margin, but with their addition, we turned our biggest weakness into arguably our biggest strength.
 What used to be a skillset we dreaded and tried to avoid as much as possible became a core part of our picking strategy.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/10000899" style="background-image: url('/wiki/shared/avatars/shdewz.jpg')"></a>